 I would like to see classes run concurrently over a period of time for those wanting to learn more about this art form.

 We call our classes "experiences", because we give you the opportunity to work with hot molten glass, but we do not teach you to become a glassblower.
-We teach you appreciation for those who still make glass by hand, and for the founders who invested blood, sweat, and tears to pursue the American Dream.
 We want to provide the opportunity to discover, admire, and purchase beautiful products in our gallery for gifts, special occasions, and keepsakes.
 To host events and workshops for team building, and instill a love of this handcrafted Art in all those who cross our path.
-If you are interested in more than this, we suggest enrolling in a college that teaches the fine arts.
+If you are interested in more than this, we suggest enrolling in an accredited college that teaches the fine arts.
 Glassblowing is a very expensive artistic art form and takes a lifetime to learn.

 Why do you not offer tools for smaller hands or left-handers?